canonical/craft-parts/docs/explanation/parts.rst

 ``cmake-generator`` properties that can be used to configure how :command:`cmake` is used in the build process.

-The build process can be further customised with the ```build-environment``, ``build-attributes`` and ``override-build`` properties.
+The :ref:`build_attributes` property allows a number of standard customisations to be applied to the build.
+Some of these are used to address issues that occur in specific situations; others, such as ``debug`` are generally useful.

 The :ref:`build_environment` property defines assignments to shell environment variables in the build environment.

-The ``build-attributes`` property allows a number of standard customisations to be applied to the build.
-Some of these are used to address issues that occur in specific situations; others, such as ``debug`` are generally useful.
+This is useful in situations where the build process of a part needs to be fine-tuned and can be configured by setting environment variables.

 The result of the *build* step is a set of build artifacts or products that are the same as those that would be produced by manually compiling or